 Events, nightlife, and live music give DTLA an energetic vibe.
 Crowds flock to the sports and entertainment combo of Staples Center and Microsoft Theater L.A.
 LIVE, where you can also see music artifacts (Elvis’s sheet music, Michael Jackson’s glove) at the Grammy Museum.
 And Grand Avenue, true to its name, is the city’s cultural hub, thanks to the Los Angeles Philharmonic performances at the spectacular Walt Disney Concert Hall and the sandstone-clad Museum of Contemporary Art (MOCA).

-There’s no shortage of places to stay in the area, too, including classic properties and trendy boutique hotels created inside transformed vintage buildings.
-The ornate 1927 United Artists building is now home to the stylish Ace Hotel Downtown Los Angeles; while The Standard, Downtown LA was originally the headquarters of Superior Oil.
+There’s no shortage of places to stay in the area, too.
+Several hotels are located within walking distance of the major attractions listed above, including Hotel Indigo Downtown, the Sheraton Grand, Los Angeles, and the Courtyard Los Angeles L.A.
+Live.
+You can even book a stay within some classic L.A. properties and trendy boutique hotels created inside transformed vintage buildings—the ornate 1927 United Artists building is now home to the stylish Ace Hotel Downtown Los Angeles; while The Standard, Downtown LA was originally the headquarters of Superior Oil.